Gnoled5660/Macrotype/README.md

 <img width="406" height="497" alt="Bildschirmfoto 2026-06-17 um 20 19 51" src="https://github.com/user-attachments/assets/1dd3853a-66dc-4d41-aafe-d0f808ab96b8" />

 # Firmware
-To boot the nRF52840 chip, you have to use a bootloader and connect it physically to the pin sockets on the board.
+To flash the nRF52840 chip, you have to use a bootloader and connect it physically to the pin sockets on the board.
 There is a row with SWD sockets.
 Connect it to these rows and flash the Firmware onto it.
 You can find it in the folder Firmware.
-Afterwards, you can simply connect the chip via the USB-C port to a computer and upload the uf2 file, which contains all the keyboard settings.
+Afterwards, you can simply connect the chip via the USB-C port to a computer and upload the uf2 file, which contains all the keyboard settings and drag the files onto the chip.
 The keyboard firmware was built with ZMK.

 # Case
 The case consists of two different parts.
 The bottom part has four holes, where heated threat inserts can be inserted.
 There is a rectangle that stands out a little bit, so that it can be pressed in to the other part.